 Potential noise sources at the project site would occur primarily from roadway noise.
-However, since West San Jose Avenue is Local Street as it traverses the site noise impacts should be lessened.
+However, since West Clinton Avenue is a collector street as it traverses the site, noise impacts should be lessened compared to if it were an arterial.

 The City of Fresno Noise Element of the Fresno General Plan establishes a land use compatibility criterion of 60dB DNL for exterior noise levels in outdoor areas of noise-sensitive land uses.
 The intent of the exterior noise level requirement is to provide an acceptable noise environment for outdoor activities and recreation.
 Furthermore, the Noise Element also requires that interior noise levels attributable to exterior noise sources not exceed 45 dB DNL.
 The intent of the interior noise level standard is to provide an acceptable noise environment for indoor communication and sleep.